-You may use a fiscal sponsor.
-If you choose to do so, the Creative Work Fund will assess the financial stability and organizational reliability of the fiscal sponsor and will evaluate the genuineness of the collaborative partnership between the applying artist and the organization that does not yet have nonprofit status.
+The organization can use a fiscal sponsor.
+If they choose to do so, the Creative Work Fund will assess the financial stability and organizational reliability of the fiscal sponsor and will evaluate the genuineness of the collaborative partnership between the applying artist and the organization that does not yet have nonprofit status.

-Your group may apply for a collaboration with a nonprofit organization.
-One member of the group will need to put his or her name forward as the “lead artist” on behalf of everyone.
+Yes.
+One member of the group will need to put their name forward as the “lead artist” on behalf of everyone.
 For example, Taen Linh Saelee served as lead artist on behalf of the Mien Needlework Group, which collaborated with Asian Community Mental Health Services to create traditional Mien wedding costumes.

-Yes, that would be fine.
-A lead artist may not be an employee or a board member of the organization with which he or she is collaborating.
+Yes.
+A lead artist may not be an employee or a board member of the organization with which they are collaborating.
 However, having occasionally done a project with or volunteered for the organization is fine.
-If you have questions about your eligibility, call the Creative Work Fund.
+If you have questions about your eligibility, contact us.

 Use the Summary Budget form that follows the Narrative section of the LOI.